AnekantEmployee/soc_l1/response.md

-💡 Quick Start Questions

-💬 Chat

-Rule 280

-🛡️ Alert: 280 - Analysis Error
-❌ Issue
-Problem: Unable to process comprehensive rule analysis
-Error: Error generating comprehensive L1 analyst response: name 're' is not defined
-Time: 2025-09-18 20:12:53
-🔧 Next Steps
-Verify the rule ID exists in the system
-Check context data availability
-Contact SOC team lead for manual analysis
-Escalate if system issues persist
-⏱️ Processing Time

-23.6s
-📄 Files Created

-0
-Rule 286

-🛡️ Alert: 286 - Analysis Error
-❌ Issue
-Problem: Unable to process comprehensive rule analysis
-Error: Error generating comprehensive L1 analyst response: name 're' is not defined
-Time: 2025-09-18 20:13:59
-🔧 Next Steps
-Verify the rule ID exists in the system
-Check context data availability
-Contact SOC team lead for manual analysis
-Escalate if system issues persist
-⏱️ Processing Time

-53.3s
-📄 Files Created

-0
-User Assigned Privileged Role

-🛡️ Alert: Unknown - Analysis Error
-❌ Issue
-Problem: Unable to process comprehensive rule analysis
-Error: Error generating comprehensive L1 analyst response: name 're' is not defined
-Time: 2025-09-18 20:15:08
-🔧 Next Steps
-Verify the rule ID exists in the system
-Check context data availability
-Contact SOC team lead for manual analysis
-Escalate if system issues persist
-⏱️ Processing Time

-54.2s
-📄 Files Created

-0
 Rule 2

 🛡️ Alert: 002 - Attempt to bypass conditional access rule in Microsoft Entra ID 📖 Detailed Alert Description & Context
 Alert Overview:

-This alert, triggered by rule 002, signals a potential attempt to circumvent Microsoft Entra ID's (formerly Azure Active Directory) conditional access rules.
-Conditional access rules are security policies that control access to resources based on various factors like user location, device type, and authentication methods.
-A bypass attempt could indicate malicious activity aiming to gain unauthorized access to sensitive data or systems.
-The business impact could range from minor inconvenience (e.g., a legitimate user temporarily locked out) to a significant security breach (e.g., unauthorized access to sensitive data or systems).
-The severity is currently classified as Low, but this should be reassessed based on the investigation findings.
-The alert is designed to detect unusual or suspicious login attempts that fail to meet the defined conditional access policies.
+This alert, triggered by rule 002, signals a potential attempt to bypass a conditional access rule within Microsoft Entra ID (formerly Azure Active Directory).
+Conditional Access Policies (CAPs) are security measures that control access to resources based on various conditions like user location, device type, and authentication methods.
+Bypassing these rules could indicate malicious activity, such as an attacker attempting to gain unauthorized access to sensitive data or systems.
+The alert's low severity suggests that while a bypass attempt was detected, it may not have resulted in a successful compromise.
+However, investigation is crucial to determine if the event was legitimate or malicious.
+A successful bypass could lead to data breaches, account compromises, and disruption of business operations.

 Attack Vector & Techniques:

-MITRE ATT&CK Mapping: T1078 (Valid Accounts), T1098 (Account Manipulation) These techniques are commonly used by attackers to gain initial access and maintain persistence within a target environment.
-Specifically, T1098.005 (Account Manipulation: Device Registration) is relevant if the bypass attempt involves registering a compromised device.
+MITRE ATT&CK Mapping: T1078 (Valid Accounts), T1098 (Account Manipulation), T1556 (Modify Authentication Process), T1556.009 (Conditional Access Policies).
+These techniques suggest an attacker might be leveraging legitimate user accounts or manipulating authentication processes to circumvent security controls.

-Common Attack Patterns: Attackers might attempt to bypass conditional access rules by using stolen credentials, exploiting vulnerabilities in the authentication process, or using compromised devices.
-They may also target users with weak passwords or those lacking multi-factor authentication (MFA).
+Common Attack Patterns: Attackers might try to exploit vulnerabilities in the conditional access configuration, use stolen credentials, or employ phishing techniques to trick users into granting access.
+They may also attempt to leverage compromised devices or accounts to bypass MFA requirements.

-Threat Actor Tactics: This alert could be triggered by various threat actors, from script kiddies to advanced persistent threats (APTs).
-The specific tactics employed would depend on the attacker's goals and capabilities.
+Threat Actor Tactics: This alert could be part of a larger campaign involving credential theft, lateral movement, or data exfiltration.
+The attacker's goal might be to gain persistent access to the organization's resources.

-Business Impact: Successful bypass attempts could lead to data breaches, unauthorized access to sensitive information, account compromise, and disruption of business operations.
+Business Impact: A successful bypass could lead to unauthorized access to sensitive data, disruption of services, reputational damage, and potential financial losses.

 Technical Details:

-Data Sources: This alert leverages logs from Microsoft Entra ID, specifically Sign-in logs and potentially AADNonInteractiveUserSignInLogs.

-Detection Logic: The rule identifies login attempts where the ConditionalAccessStatus is 1 (indicating a bypass attempt or failure to meet conditional access requirements).
-It analyzes various factors associated with the login attempt to determine if it warrants further investigation.

-False Positive Causes: Legitimate users might trigger this alert due to temporary network issues, incorrect password entries, or problems with MFA.
-Changes to conditional access policies themselves can also trigger false positives.
-The rule may need adjustments to reduce false positives based on the environment's specific configuration.

-True Positive Indicators: Multiple failed login attempts from unusual locations, use of compromised credentials, suspicious device registration, and correlation with other security alerts are strong indicators of a genuine threat.
+The rule detects attempts to bypass conditional access rules by analyzing Microsoft Entra ID sign-in logs.
+It specifically looks for instances where ConditionalAccessStatus indicates a failure or an attempt to bypass the policy.
+The data sources include Azure Active Directory SigninLogs and AADNonInteractiveUserSignInLogs.
+False positives can occur due to legitimate user actions, such as users accessing resources from untrusted locations or experiencing temporary network issues.
+True positives are indicated by suspicious login attempts from unusual locations, devices, or times, especially if combined with other suspicious activities.

 👨‍💻 Step-by-Step Investigation Analysis
 Follow these steps in order when you get a similar alert:

-Step 1: Initial Triage (First 5 minutes)
+Step 1: Initial Triage (5 mins)
-Immediate Actions: Check the alert severity (currently Low), note the time of the alert, identify the affected user(s), check if any VIP users are involved (Yes in this case), and review the basic context (time, location, frequency).

-Quick Validation: Check if this is a known false positive pattern (based on historical data, this alert has a high false positive rate).
-Are there multiple similar alerts occurring simultaneously?
-Does this seem to be part of a larger attack campaign?
+Immediate Actions:

+Check alert severity (Low) and SLA timer.
+This incident has already been resolved.
+Identify affected users/systems (Multiple users, locations: US, IN, MX, MA).
+Check for VIP user involvement (Yes).
+Review basic context (time: 07-01-2025 13:11, frequency: Not provided).
+Quick Validation:

+Is this a known false positive pattern?
+Yes, based on historical data.
+Are there multiple similar alerts?
+Not provided.
+Is this part of a larger campaign?
+Not provided.
-Step 2: Data Collection (Next 10 minutes)
+Step 2: Data Collection (10 mins)
+Log Analysis:

-Log Analysis: Examine Microsoft Entra ID sign-in logs for the affected user(s) around the alert timestamp.
-Focus on the ConditionalAccessStatus, location details, device information, and IP addresses.
+Check Microsoft Entra ID sign-in logs for the affected users around the reported timestamp.
+Examine the ConditionalAccessStatus, Location, Device, and ClientApp fields.
+Focus on the time range of 07-01-2025 13:11.
+Context Gathering:

-Context Gathering: Gather user account information (permissions, roles), system/application details accessed, network information (IP addresses, geolocation), and any related security events.
+Gather user account information (including permissions and roles).
+Obtain system/application details accessed during the attempted bypass.
+Collect network information (IPs, locations) associated with the login attempts.
+Review related security events (if any) around the same timeframe.

-Step 3: Analysis & Verification (Next 15 minutes)
+Step 3: Analysis & Verification (15 mins)
-Threat Validation: Verify the user's location against known trusted locations.
-Check the IP address reputation using external threat intelligence feeds.
-Analyze the user's login history for unusual patterns.

-Pattern Analysis: Compare this incident to similar historical incidents.
-Look for any indicators of attack progression (e.g., escalation of privileges).
-Cross-reference findings with known threat patterns.
+Threat Validation:

+Verify if the reported IP addresses are known malicious or compromised.
+Analyze user location and device information to determine if they are legitimate.
+Investigate if the user had any unusual activity before or after the attempted bypass.
+Use tools like VirusTotal to check IP reputation.
+Pattern Analysis:

+Check for similar historical incidents (one similar incident found).
+Look for attack progression indicators (none detected in this case).
+Verify against known threat patterns (no known patterns detected).
-Step 4: Decision Making & Classification
+Step 4: Decision Making & Classification (5 mins)
-True Positive Criteria: Multiple failed login attempts from untrusted locations, suspicious device usage, correlation with other security alerts, and evidence of credential compromise.
+True Positive Criteria: Multiple failed login attempts from unusual locations, use of compromised credentials, evidence of malicious activity.

-False Positive Criteria: Single failed login attempt from a trusted location, user reporting technical difficulties, known network issues, or recent changes to conditional access policies.
+False Positive Criteria: Legitimate user accessing resources from an untrusted location, temporary network issues, or misconfigured conditional access policies.

-Escalation Triggers: Escalate to L2/L3 if multiple accounts are affected, VIP users are involved, or if there's evidence of a sophisticated attack.
-Include all collected data in the escalation report.
+Escalation Triggers: Escalate to L2/L3 if multiple failed login attempts are observed from the same IP address, if compromised credentials are suspected, or if the affected user has high-level privileges.

-Step 5: Documentation & Closure
+Step 5: Documentation & Closure (10 mins)
 Required Documentation: Document all investigation steps, findings, and remediation actions in the incident ticket.
-Preserve relevant logs and evidence.
-Capture lessons learned for future improvements.
+Preserve relevant logs and screenshots as evidence.
+Capture lessons learned.

-Closure Process: Properly close the ticket after remediation and verification.
-Follow up with the affected user(s) if necessary.
+Closure Process: Properly close the ticket after confirming the incident is resolved.
+Follow up with the user (if necessary) to address any underlying issues.
 Communicate the resolution to relevant stakeholders.

 📊 Historical Context & Tracker Analysis
 Current Incident Details: